amadotejada/instant-checkin/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)
 ##

-MDM solutions like Jamf, Airwatch and many others have computers check-in at a cadence, usually every 15/30 minutes with no way to force a computer to check in instantly to get new policies/software unless you have the computer's owner manually check in or you have the computer with you.
+MDM solutions like Jamf, AirWatch and many others have computers check-in at a cadence, usually every 15/30 minutes with no way to force a computer to check in instantly to get new policies/software unless you have the computer's owner manually check in, or you have the computer with you.
 SSH is not a reliable option with many working from home with their own network set up.

-With companies going to a working remote workforce, this may poses a security risk for administrators who may need to push a urgent remediation to computers that are vulnerable to a malicious attack or need to deploy software urgently.
+With companies going to a working remote workforce, this may pose a security risk for administrators who may need to push an urgent remediation to computers that are vulnerable to a malicious attack or need to deploy software urgently.
 Depending on your company's security policy, 15 minutes before a machine acts is unacceptable.
+Especially if you do not have an EDR solution in your stack.

-*instant-checkin* is a MDM workaround to force computers to check in instantly via an MDM profile (APNs).
+*instant-checkin* is an MDM workaround to force computers to check in instantly via an MDM profile (APNs).

  <img src="./screenshots/workflow.svg" width="100%">